-This major offers students the opportunity to think critically about gender and sexuality within the weave of cultural, historical, political, and social forces, recognizing that gender and sexuality are shaped by context, location, and other significant identities, such as race, class, and nationality.
+This minor offers students the opportunity to think critically about gender and sexuality within the weave of cultural, historical, political, and social forces, recognizing that gender and sexuality are shaped by context, location, and other significant identities, such as race, class, and nationality.
+Students may complete a minor of 20, 24, or 30 semester hours, the two core requirements and at least 16 semester hours of upper-division electives.

+ANTH 318 Sexuality and Gender Issues (4)

+One of the following:

-SOC 333 Women Across Cultures, or SOC 334 Women's Experience in America (4)
+ANTH 333 Women Across Cultures, or

+ANTH 334 Women's Experience in America (4)

-Humanities and Fine Arts Electives: A minimum of 8 semester hours in upper-division courses from the following courses or others approved by them chairperson.
+Humanities and Fine Arts Electives: A minimum of 8 semester hours in upper-division courses from the following courses or others approved by the Gender Studies Advisor.